-- 1.1.The laboratory or the organization of which it is part shall be an entity that can be held legally responsible.[2] - 1.2.Each test facility management should ensure that these Principles of Good Laboratory Practice are complied with, in its test facility.[3] - 1.3.
-The laboratory should : - 1.3.1.
+- 1.1.The laboratory or the organization of which it is part shall be an entity that can be held legally responsible.[2] - 1.2.
+The laboratory should be organized and operate so as to meet the requirements laid down in these guidelines.
+[1]

+1.3.
+The laboratory should:

+- 1.3.1.
 Have managerial and technical personnel with the authority and resources needed to carry out their duties and identify the occurrence of departures from the quality management system or the procedures for performing test and / or calibrations, validation and verification, and to initiate actions to prevent or minimize such departures;[1] - 1.3.2.
 Have policies and procedures to ensure the protection of its clients confidential information and proprietary rights, including procedure for protecting the electronic transmission of results;[2] - 1.3.3.
 Define, with the aid of organizational charts, the organization and management structure of the laboratory and the relationships between management, technical operations, support services and the quality management system;[1] - 1.3.4.
 Specify the responsibility, authority and interrelationships of all personnel who manage, perform or verify work which affects the quality of the tests and/or calibrations, validations and verifications;[1] - 1.3.5.
-Ensure the traceability of the sample from receipt, throughout the stages of testing, to the completion of the analytical test report;[1] - 1.3.6.
-Have appropriate safety procedures.[1]
+Provide adequate supervision of staff, including trainees, by persons familiar with the test and/or calibration, validation and verification methods and procedures and the assessment of the results; [1] - 1.3.6.
+Ensure the traceability of the sample from receipt, throughout the stages of testing, to the completion of the analytical test report;[1] - 1.3.7.
+Have appropriate safety procedures.
+[1] - 1.4.
+The laboratory should maintain a registry with the following functions: - 1.4.1.
+Receiving, distributing and supervising the consignment of the samples to the specific units;